Welcome to our page for the special edition of a journal for international and applied philosophy for well-being and the health sciences!

 Guidelines for authors: Each journal article will have a response from a second author.
 Preferably, the second author will come from another institution and a different nation for the international collaboration.
 Authors may have two or three responders for critiques, arguments in favor and counter-arguments.

-Words: Under 6,000 words for original articles, under 5,000 words for responses and under 4,000 words for the original author’s response.
+Words: Under 6,000 words for original articles, under 5,000 words for responses and under 4,000 words for the original author’s retort or response.

 Basch, Charles E. (2011).
 “Teen Pregnancy and the Achievement Gap Among Urban Minority Youth.”
 (El embarazo en la adolescencia y la brecha de logros entre los jóvenes de minorías urbanas) Journal of School Health.
 81, 10: 614–618.